 Homer 2 Hip Hop is an in-school arts program that engages young people in exploring poetry and oral traditions from diverse cultures around the world, including from their own communities in NYC.
 The program is made possible by the generous support from the Matisse Foundation and the National Endowment for the Arts.

 Instagram Story Artist-in-Residence

-Co-founded by Megan Kirby and Catherine Eves, this live zine storytelling, was voted “2019 Best Literary Event in Chicago” by the Chicago Reader.
-The show takes place at bi-monthly at Delilah’s bar and has featured artists Bianca Xunise, Britt Julious, D.J.
+Co-founded by Megan Kirby and Catherine Eves, this live zine storytelling, was nominated for “2019 Best Literary Event in Chicago” by the Chicago Reader.
+The show takes place bi-monthly at Delilah’s bar and has featured artists Bianca Xunise, Britt Julious, Jac Jemc, D.J.
 Williams, and Jon Mastantuono.